 There are two species of marine turtle that can be found around on Ascension – the green turtle (left) and the hawksbill turtle (right)

-Ascension Island has the second largest nesting population of the green turtle in the entire Atlantic Ocean and the largest nesting population of any marine turtle species in all of the UK Overseas Territories.The population has been the subject of a long-term population monitoring programme spanning 35 years, through the collaborative efforts of many researchers, island volunteers and funding bodies.
+Ascension Island has the second largest nesting population of the green turtle in the entire Atlantic Ocean and the largest nesting population of any marine turtle species in all of the UK Overseas Territories.The population has been the subject of a long-term population monitoring programme spanning over 35 years, through the collaborative efforts of many researchers, volunteers and funding bodies.
 During the nesting season, the number of tracks and successful nests on the beach from the previous night are counted and recorded.
-This is done every year for the two major nesting beaches – Long Beach (in Georgetown) and Pan Am (below the US Air Force Base) – with a full census of the Island’s 32 beaches being undertaken every few years.
+This is done every year for the three major nesting beaches – Long Beach (in Georgetown), Pan Am (below the US Air Force Base) and North East Bay – with a full census of the Island’s 32 beaches being undertaken every few years.
 The most recent census was carried out during the 2011/2012 nesting season supported by funding from the Overseas Territories Environment Programme (OTEP).

 Turtle tracks on Long Beach during the height of the nesting season.